-The provision and the appropriation of the net profit of FMO is based upon the articles of association, the State Agreement and a recommendation of the European Central Bank, which the Dutch Central Bank adopted, dated - 17 January 2020.
+The provision and the appropriation of the net profit of FMO is based upon the articles of association, the State Agreement and a recommendation of the European Central Bank, which the Dutch Central Bank adopted, dated 17 January 2020.
 In short, dividend payments cannot be made in case of a significant deterioration of economic and financial circumstances up until the moment of dividend distribution.
-The General Meeting will determine which portion of the result of a financial year is reserved or in which way a loss will be incorporated, as well as the appropriation of the remaining profit, with regards to which the Supervisory Board and the Management Board can make a non-binding proposal in accordance with the provision and dividend policy adopted by the General Meeting, considering the relevant provisions in the State Agreement.
+The General Meeting will determine which portion of the result of a financial year is reserved or in which way a loss will be incorporated, as well as the appropriation of the remaining profit, with regard to which the Supervisory Board and the Management Board can make a non-binding proposal in accordance with the provision and dividend policy adopted by the General Meeting, taking into account the relevant provisions in the State Agreement.

-A company net profit of €491 million was recorded in 2021.
-Under the Agreement State-FMO of November 16, 1998, FMO is required to add €478 million to the contractual reserve.
+A company net profit of ε 491 million is recorded in 2021.
+Under the State Agreement, FMO is required to add ε 478 million to the contractual reserve.
 Therefore the 2021 profit is not completely distributable.
-The distributable element of the net profit amounts to €12,8 million (2020: €0).
-The Management Board and the Supervisory Board propose distributing a sum of €12,8 million as cash dividend.
+The distributable element of the net profit amounts to ε 12,8 million (2020: ε 0).
+The Management Board and the Supervisory Board have proposed distributing a sum of ε 12,8 million as cash dividend.